joeyheo/kisac-live/README.md

 ## About The Project

-Literary Lookout is a platform that offers personalized book recommendations, curated reading lists, and a community for book lovers to connect and share their opinions, with the goal of inspiring a new generation of readers and fostering a lifelong love of reading.
+KISAC.Live is a platform that offers information about school's athletics, conference information and other sports-related information.

 <b>Features:</b>

-- Personalized book recommendations based on your reading preferences
-- Curated reading lists for different genres, themes, and occasions
-- Community forum to connect with other book lovers and share opinions and recommendations
-- Search feature to find books based on title, author, or genre
-- Save books to a personal reading list for future reference
-- Rate and review books that you have read
+- Live Scores and Statistics
+- Team Ranking
+- Game Score
+- Calendar/Game Schedule
+- Live Stream
+- School Team Page
+- Conference Page
+- Team Management (Rosters)
+- Generate Schedule (Tournaments)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>